EleneKikalishvili/renewable-energy-analytics/docs/power_query_examples.md

 # Power Query Transformation Examples

-This section highlights selected examples of Power Query transformations applied during the **data preparation phase** of the Renewable Energy Analytics project.
+This section highlights selected examples of Power Query transformations applied during the **data preparation phase** of the Renewable Energy Analytics project before importing datasets into PostgreSQL.
-Each example demonstrates a key part of the data cleaning and structuring workflow used before importing the datasets into PostgreSQL.
+Each example demonstrates summary of transformation logic, Query (M) code, and visuals showing the transformation steps.

 ---